Fillings and Sealants

 Who qualifies for dental sealants?

-Sealants are designed for healthy teeth that have yet to develop cavities.
+Sealants are designed for healthy teeth that have not yet developed cavities.
 In most cases, they’re placed on permanent molars shortly after they come in (around the ages of 6 and 12, respectively).
-However, adults can choose to get sealants too.
-It may be that their childhood sealants came off or they’re starting to develop cavities in other teeth for the first time.
+However, adults can also choose to get sealants.
+It may be that their childhood sealants came off, or they’re starting to develop cavities in other teeth for the first time.

 Investing in affordable dental sealants can help you prevent more extensive (and expensive) oral health treatments in the future.